“For hatred does not cease by hatred at any time: hatred ceases by love. This is an unalterable law.” Eknath Easwaran

-The courage to forgive will set you mentally free to live your life and have more peace of mind.
+The courage to forgive will set you mentally free to live your life and key to finding peace after divorce.

 2. Don’t blame yourself for your ex’s actions.

-Another way to find peace of mind is to stop personalizing your ex’s actions.
+Another way for finding peace is to stop personalizing your ex’s actions.

 Whether you believe it or not, your ex isn’t directing everything he or she is doing at you.

-Your ex’s decisions may not be wise, productive or in his or her best interests, but your ex probably isn’t making these decisions specifically to spite you.
+Your ex’s decisions may not be wise, productive, or in his best interests, but your ex probably isn’t making these decisions specifically to spite you.

 If you are the target of your ex’s anger and vitriol, you must engage in even more understanding and forgiveness.